cuba-labs/interactive-tour-addon-demo/README.md

-# tour-addon-demo
+# Tour addon demo

 This is a small demo for the interactive tour addon.

 # UI Tests

-The project contains some UI tests.
+The project contains some UI tests performing on the Chrome web browser.
+In order to perform UI tests, you should have the latest version of [Chrome WebDriver](http://chromedriver.chromium.org/downloads) depending on your Chrome web browser.

-In order to run the tests, do the following:
+To run the tests, do the following:

-- to prepare the environment for the tests you need to call in the terminal the Gradle task:
+- To prepare the environment for the UI tests you need to call following Gradle tasks:

-        gradlew prepareTest
+        gradlew prepareTest startDb createDb

-- to run the simple test or the test class you need to edit standard test configuration for the test project in IntelliJ.
-To do so, click the *Select Run/Debug Configuration* button and select *Edit Configurations*  in the drop-down list.
-In the VM options field, add the following:
+- Then you need to start the application:

+        gradlew start

+- Finally run the command below to perform UI tests:

-      -Dselenide.browser=chrome -Dwebdriver.chrome.driver=<your_path>/chromedriver.exe
+        gradlew testUi -Dselenide.browser=chrome -Dwebdriver.chrome.driver=<path_to_webdriver>

-  where `<your_path>` is the path to the chrome driver on your computer.
+  where `<path_to_your_webdriver>` is the path to Chrome WebDriver on your computer.
+For instance:

-  After that, select the simple test or the test class you want to run, right click on it and select *Debug* option.
+  - UNIX:

+        /home/<user_name>/chromedriver

+  - WINDOWS:

+        C:\users\<user_name>\chromedriver.exe